Ten weeks of cryptocurrency carnage followed by a sharp rebound has left investors’ heads in a spin.

 Blockchain ETFs like Koin, which tracks the AF Global Fintech Leaders Index and is owned by AF’s parent Capital Link International, invest in world-leading companies positioned to capitalise on blockchain technology.
 They are established, well-regulated companies that shield investors from the wild swings of opaque, and poorly regulated digital currencies such as Bitcoin.

 The downside of blockchain-linked investments is that they spare investors not only stomach-churning drops but also their stratospheric rises.
-Anyone who bought the basket of cryptocurrencies that the AF Future of Money index has tracked since January 4 last year, for example, is now sitting on gains of 1,676%.
+Anyone who bought the basket of cryptocurrencies that the AF Future of Money index tracks would now be sitting on gains of 1,403% since January 4 last year.

 To Buy Or Not to Buy?